auung/Reverse-Guessing-Game/README.md

 Run the code in your IDE.

-Enter minimum number and maximum number.
+Enter minimum and maximum number.

 Pick a number between the given range and start the game.
-An guess will be printed out in the console.
+A guess will be printed out in the console.

 If the guess is correct, type in 'Yes'/'YES'/'yes'.